Our Solidscape printer has allowed us to increase our creativity by adding detail to our jewelry design that we couldn’t before…

 Breaking the Mold

-Over time, Sarah began to develop her own vision for jewelry outside of the special occasion or investment pieces she designs for clients.
-From this, Sarah Michiko Designs was born.
-“I believe the jewelry we wear should be an expression of who we are and how we live.
+Over time, Sarah has developed her own vision of what jewelry can be outside of the special occasion or investment pieces she designs for clients.
+Sarah Michiko Designs was born from this unique vision, “I believe the jewelry we wear should be an expression of who we are and how we live.
 My line encompasses a range of simple elegance designed to complement a customer’s individual sense of style and is something she can enjoy wearing every day.
 It becomes her in every sense of the word.”

 Sarah passionately believes thoughtful design can produce jewelry that expresses most anyone’s personal style.